Leadership Development and Nominating Committee

 Under All Souls’ governance system, called “policy governance framework,” the trustees stay in conversation with the congregation and have three main functions: 1) to listen to and communicate with the congregation; 2) to set broad governing policy; and 3) to monitor both the church’s progress toward its goals/vision statements and the work of the church’s Executive Team.
 The Board of Trustees is not an implementation body and does not engage in the church’s day-to-day management.
 Board members participate in and support church committees.

-Each trustee serves for three years.
-The terms are staggered so that three trustees cycle off and three new trustees cycle on each year.
+Each member of the Board serves for three years.
+Trustee terms are staggered so that three trustees cycle off and three new trustees cycle on each year.
+In addition, the secretary and treasurer serve staggered three-year terms.

 The Board meets monthly and usually has an annual weekend retreat.
 Occasionally, special meetings are called to address specific issues.